Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Results

 The PILO module was developed by combining the initial NCCT input with the penultimate CTP output in the final layers of the generator.
 This combined data is then passed through a final transposed convolution layer, which generates the synthetic perfusion output.
 In this module, physicians have the ability to adjust the weights of the transposed convolution layer, which can scale the level of hemodynamic and anatomical information present in the synthetic perfusion imaging.

-The PILO module enables physicians to perform task-specific investigations.
+The PILO module enables physicians to perform task-specific investigations without modifying the trained generator or influencing any quantitative results.
 The weights of the final deconvolutional layer of the PILO module can be scaled to either increase or decrease the perfusion information ratio.
 By changing the weights of the final deconvolutional layer, the perfusion information ratio can be adjusted, representing the balance between hemodynamic and anatomical information in the synthetic output.
 Increasing the ratio increases the amount of hemodynamic information, while decreasing the ratio increases the amount of anatomical information.

 Physicians can leverage the PILO module as an exploratory tool to make informed clinical decisions regarding a patient's condition.
 The module allows for visualizing trends in the brain's perfusion activity by emphasizing the encoding of perfusion information.
 Fig. \ref{fig:PILO} demonstrates the effect of rescaling the ratio of weights in the PILO module for encoding hemodynamic and anatomic data.
 These results show the importance of the PILO module as an exploratory diagnostic tool for physicians to further investigate a patient's brain perfusion activity.